kumuluz/kumuluzee-discovery/README.md

 cluster.

 Services running in the same cluster will be discovered by their container IP.
-Services accessing your service from outside the cluster will discover your service by its base url (`kumuluzee.baseurl`).
+Services accessing your service from outside the cluster will discover your service by its base url (`kumuluzee.server.base-url`).

 Container IP is automatically acquired when you run the service.
-If you want to override it, you can do so by specifying configuration key `kumuluzee.containerurl`.
+If you want to override it, you can do so by specifying configuration key `kumuluzee.container-url`.

 ## Changelog